 Housing more than 366 species of birds, 379 species of plants, and around 30 mammals, the new name of the sanctuary is derived from the temple of Keoladeo, dedicated to Lord Shiva.
 Bird family in the park includes hundreds of aquatic birds that are natives of Afghanistan, Turkmenistan, China, and Siberia.
 These birds come to India during winter, and that’s what makes Bharatpur Bird Sanctuary an interesting getaway for bird watchers and wildlife photographers.

 While you can plan a trip anytime you want to, the best time to visit Bharatpur Bird Sanctuary is August – November for watching resident birds and October – March for spotting migratory birds.

 Opening timings: 6 am – 6 pm (summers) | 6:30 am – 5 pm (winters)

 History Of Bharatpur Bird Sanctuary

 Now known as the Keoladeo National Park, the area was used as a duck shooting preserve by the Maharaja of Bharatpur.
-This was from 1850s until March 1982, when it was Bharatpur National Park.
+This was from the 1850s until March 1982, when it was Bharatpur National Park.
 Later in March 1976, it was renamed as Bharatpur Bird Sanctuary.
-After seeing the diverse range of flora and fauna flourishing in the park, the UNESCO declared it as a World Heritage Site in 1985.
-Finally in 1982, grazing in the park was completely banned by the government thus making it a green haven for birds and animals residing there.
+After seeing the diverse range of flora and fauna flourishing in the park, UNESCO declared it as a World Heritage Site in 1985.
+Finally, in 1982, grazing in the park was completely banned by the government thus making it a green haven for birds and animals residing in the bird sanctuary, Bharatpur.

 Flora And Fauna Of Bharatpur Bird Sanctuary